March 12, 2020

 Portis does keep his eyes on the road and stays tight-lipped.
 He can barely catch his breath or calm his beating heart as they continue down the road, thankful they’re alive.

 The kids complain, and Portis yells, but the ride continues.
 The sky darkens, and Portis is bewildered.
 They have been driving for nearly two hours and haven’t passed a car.
-The formerly full gas tank is now on E. The road is too narrow to do a U-turn, so they travel in the only direction they can.
+The formerly full gas tank is now empty.
+The road is too narrow to do a U-turn, so they travel in the only direction they can.

 The boys who were racing now sit behind Portis.